CJCascalheira/cjcascalheira/content/author/admin/_index.md

 - Visitors
 ---

-Cory J. Cascalheira is a graduate student in the Department of Counseling & Educational Psychology at New Mexico State University.
-His research interests include risk, resilience, and identity among marginalized populations, especially sexual minorities.
+Cory J. Cascalheira, B.A. is a graduate student in the Department of Counseling & Educational Psychology at New Mexico State University.
+His research interests include oppression, resilience, and identity among marginalized populations, especially sexual minorities.

+Clinically, he has experience delivering cognitive-behavioral therapy during individual and group interventions with people suffering from homelessness, addiction, and recidivism.